 \section{Conclusion}

-In this paper, we address the challenges associated with implementing wall treatment methods in meshfree collocation methods.
-We propose two novel strategies for handling wall functions in Lagrangian meshfree for URANS simulations.
-These wall treatment techniques have been developed, implemented, and systematically evaluated to establish a foundation for applying wall functions to high Reynolds number turbulent flow problems.
+In this paper, we addressed the challenges associated with implementing near-wall treatments in meshfree collocation methods.
+Specifically, we proposed two novel strategies for enforcing wall functions within a Lagrangian meshfree framework for URANS simulations.
+These techniques were developed, implemented, and systematically evaluated to establish a robust foundation for simulating high-Reynolds-number turbulent flows without the constraints of traditional grid generation.

-The comparative analysis reveals clear performance differences between the three approaches.
-The closest neighbor method is straightforward to implement, but it suffers from fundamental limitations due to non-uniform point selection.
-This leads to gaps in wall function coverage and consequently causes numerical instabilities.
-It consistently overpredicts skin friction coefficients and produces large instantaneous fluctuations, making it unsuitable for treating wall functions.
+The comparative analysis reveals clear performance differences between the evaluated approaches.
+The baseline closest neighbor method, while straightforward to implement, suffers from fundamental limitations due to non-uniform point selection.
+This inconsistency leads to gaps in wall function coverage, numerical instabilities, consistent overprediction of skin friction, and large instantaneous fluctuations, rendering it unsuitable for reliable wall treatment.

-The nearest band neighbor (NBN) method shows substantial improvements over the closest neighbor approach.
-In this method, all interior points within a specified distance $\delta h$ from the wall are selected to apply the wall function.
-This ensures uniform coverage and more consistent wall function application.
-Numerical results show that the selection height of $\delta h = 0.5h$ provides the best balance between accuracy and computational efficiency.
-Both wall function strategies (standard and Launder-Spalding) produced similar results, so we adopted the Launder-Spalding method for its superior transport properties.
-However, this method requires dynamic point identification at each time step and introduces minor spatial fluctuations due to varying boundary distances.
+The nearest-band neighbor (NBN) method demonstrates substantial improvements over the closest neighbor approach.
+By selecting all interior points within a specified distance $\delta h$ from the wall, the NBN method ensures uniform and consistent wall function coverage.
+Numerical results indicate that a selection height of $\delta h = 0.5h$ provides an optimal balance between accuracy and computational efficiency.
+This Lagrangian approach necessitates dynamic point identification at each time step and introduces minor spatial fluctuations due to varying boundary distances.
 It proved to be highly robust and geometrically flexible.
 It successfully maintained attached flow and accurately predicted aerodynamic forces even on the complex, curved surface of the 3D NACA 0012 airfoil.